conmaol/maglocunus/d/data_model.md

 ## Formalising data models

 There are lots of different systems for formalising a data model.
-Here we will discuss three:
+Here we will discuss four:
 - class diagrams
 - entity-relationship diagrams
 - first order logic
+- RDF Schema

 ### Class diagrams